xkema/xkema.github.io/README.md

 ## other

-- `gem install eventmachine --platform ruby` fixes `--livereload` issues with `Unable to load the EventMachine C extension; ...` error on winddows environment
+- `gem install eventmachine --platform ruby` fixes `--livereload` issues with `Unable to load the EventMachine C extension; ...` error on windows environment